prashantbhambhani12/Task-List-Module-based-Approach-/README.md

 ### Task List (Module Based Approach)

 # Description
-### This is task list created with vanilla javascript with module based structure defined in ecma standards
+#### I must say that the code here in js folder is clean, organized and above-all REUSABLE.
+It's just PURE VANILLA JAVASCRIPT but the approach is based on modules structure, defined in ecma script.

 # Structure